Harvard-IACS/c_cpp_primer/README.md

 #### Lecture 5 (10/22/2021)
 * Object Oriented versus Data Oriented designs / Where is `C++` good at and where can it hurt you
-* Classes: Constructors / Destructors / Members / Attributes / Initializer lists
+* Classes: Constructors / Initializer lists / Destructors / Members / Attributes
-* Data Encapsulation / Difference to procedural programming
+* Access modifiers

 #### Lecture 6 (10/25/2021)
 * Resource Acquisition Is Initialization (RAII)